videolab-nyu/videolab-nyu.github.io/_pages/about.md

 </div>

 <div style="margin-top: 40px;">
-  <p>Welcome to the Video Lab at New York University!
-Here, we explore cutting-edge technology in video processing and analysis.
-Our team is dedicated to advancing the field through research, development, and collaboration.</p>
+  <h1 class="page-title">About us</h1>
 </div>

+At the Video Lab, we integrate cutting-edge techniques in video processing, computer vision, medical image analysis, and neural data analysis to tackle complex challenges across various domains.
+Through these multidisciplinary projects, our team strives to explore novel methodologies and develop tools that transform research practices and enhance outcomes in diverse fields, including image/video compression, cognitive neuroscience, and beyond.

 <h1 class="page-title">Interested in joining us?</h1>